celigo/integrator-extension/extension.md

   /*
    * The callback function expects takes in two arguments.
-   *	err              Error object to convey a fatal error has occurred.
+   *	err - Error object to convey a fatal error has occurred.
+This will fail the whole page.
    *
-   *	responseData     Response data is an array of JSON objects where each JSON object can be in below three formats:
-   *                     {data: value, errors: [{code: 'error code', message: 'error message'}]}
-   *                     {errors:[{code: 'error code', message: 'error message'}]}
+   *	responseData - Response data is an array of JSON objects where each JSON object can be in the following four formats: {data: value}, {data: value, errors: [{code: 'error code', message: 'error message'}]}, {errors:[{code: 'error code', message: 'error message'}]} and {}.
+Here empty JSON will convey to integrator.io that the record should be ignored.
+If both data and errors are provided then the record will be processed and errors will also be logged on the job.
+The length of responseData must be same as data that was passed as part of options.
-   *                     {}
-   *                     Here empty JSON will convey integrator.io to ignore the record.
-   *					 The data field can have any value as defined by http://www.json.org/.
    *
    */

   return callback(err, responseData)